 The product drop-ships directly to the customer from the vendor’s warehouse.

 Although drop shipping is more expensive than buying inventory in bulk, you might balance out the higher unit cost in other areas.

-For instance, when introducing new inventory the retailer runs the risk of sinking money into the bulk inventory, transportation, storage of a product that has low demand.
+For instance, when introducing new inventory the retailer runs the risk of sinking money into the bulk inventory, transportation, and storage of a product that has low demand.

 Dropshipping lets you see how the product performs without much inventory risk.

-Additionally, drop-shipping is an excellent choice for smaller e-commerce only retailers who do not have physical storage locations.
+Additionally, drop-shipping is an excellent choice for smaller e-commerce-only retailers who do not have physical storage locations.

 3. Third-party fulfillment

 The infrastructure, expertise, technology, and business relationships needed to do fulfillment at scale do not come cheap or fast.

 Walmart and Amazon invested billions over decades to build their world-class systems.
 These retail giants use a two-pronged approach that focuses on logistics and analytics to create the optimal fulfillment process.